claudialigidakis/wrightstream/README.md

 When hundreds of orders come in, it becomes a challenge to keep track of inventory changes, mass production, purchase management, and shipping procedures.
 With a combined, manageable workflow, your business can expand while keeping products personalized and close to the heart.

 ### Aids Teamwork
 Make task assignment and tracking a breeze for both you and your employees by limiting their access from parts of the workflow that don’t involve their productivity.
-All they need worry about is creating products — everything else doesn’t matter.
+All they need to worry about is creating products — everything else doesn’t matter.

 ## Features